Introducing Music Therapy

 Perhaps you need some music for your video or school project.
 If you don’t have time to make your own, there are plenty of places where you can legally download free music without any copyright issues.
 The Free Music Archive is a wonderful resource full of all kinds of different music that you can use free of charge!
 Jamendo also offers music for free.
 Soundcloud is not only a fantastic place to listen and discover music for free, but many artists allow you to use their music under the creative commons usage rights.
 Youtube now also offers free music to use in making a video, logging in grants you access to loads of royalty free soundbites and background music.

-Posted in music school, musical interest, Online | No Comments
+Posted in music school, musical interest, Online | Comments Off on Free Music Resources for Musicians

 The curious history of Christmas Carols and Traditions